Skip to main content

 Rösti (Rösti)

-A Swiss potato dish consisting of grated potatoes pan-fried until golden brown and crispy.
-It can be served as a side dish or a main course, often accompanied by bacon, cheese, or a fried egg.
+Grated potatoes pan-fried until golden and crisp.
+It works as a side or a main, and often comes topped with bacon, cheese or a fried egg.

 Zürcher Geschnetzeltes (Zurich-style veal)